naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/6.Automation-and-Programmability/Automation-and-Programmability.md

 - D. Script data object

 A. A, the status code is passed back to the client via the HTTP header.

+71. You have received a return status code of 201 from an SDN controller after executing an API request via REST.
+Which CRUD action have you executed, judging by the status code?
+- A. POST
+- B. GET
+- C. PATCH
+- D. DELETE

+A. A.

+72. Which character signifies the starting point for a series of request query parameters in a URI string?
+- A. Backslash
+- B. Forward slash
+- C. Question mark
+- D. Ampersand

+A. C.

+73. Which HTTP action verb is used to insert or create a data item?
+- A. GET
+- B. UPDATE
+- C. POST
+- D. PUT

+A. C

+74. You just sent a request to the SDN controller, and after a little while, the result code came back as a 504 status code.
+What most likely happened?
+- A. The command is missing parameters.
+- B. The command has timed out.
+- C. The command is restricted.
+- D. The service is down.

+A. B.

+75. Which function does Ansible, Chef, and Puppet perform in the network?
+- A. Network management station
+- B. Configuration management
+- C. Software-defined networking
+- D. Centralized logging

+A. B.